SrMateos/assigments-DAT250/dat250-expass3.md

 ## Experiment 2
 ### Example 1
-The results are the same as the ones of the tutorial.
+The results are the same as the ones from the tutorial.
 ![](imgs/experiment2_1Succesful.png)

 ### Example 2
-The results are the same as the ones of the tutorial.
+The results are the same as the ones from the tutorial.
 ![](imgs/experiment2Succesful.png)

 ### Additional MapReduce
 My map reduce consist on retrieving the total money which is won per day.
-This might be helpful to see a daily record of a store, or maybe you could also filter by price and then do a study to see which days people buy more things, so you could maybe place discounts strategically.
+This might be helpful to see a daily record of a store, or maybe you could also filter by price and then do a study to see which days people buy more things, so you could place discounts strategically.
 The MapReduce starts by calling mapFunction1, which emits a key value formed by the ord_date and the price.
 After this, the mapFunction2 is called and this just returns an array with the sum of prices.
 With this we have a collection which stores the day and the sum of everything that has been bought that day.
 This collection name will be "map_reduce_price_per_day", which we will show with a find, so we can check that the values are correct, and they actually are.
 ![](imgs/totalMoneyPerDay.png)